civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 169

 Parts 1 and 2, other than sections `48`, `49`, `74` and `75`, come into force on a day to be fixed by order of the Governor in Council.

+### Section 169.1

+Part 1.1, other than section 49.2, comes into force on a day to be fixed by order of the Governor in Council.

 ### Section 170